Hall-effect sensor: Directionality

 Hall elements measure only the sensing axis component of the magnetic field vector.
 Because that axial component may be positive or negative, some Hall sensors can sense the binary direction of the axial component in addition to its magnitude.
-An additional perpendicularly-oriented Hall element (e.g. in Hall effect sensor) must be incorporated to determine a 2-D direction, and another perpendicularly-oriented Hall element must be added to detect the full 3-D components of the magnetic field vector.
+An additional perpendicularly-oriented Hall element (e.g. in § Dual Hall sensor ICs) must be incorporated to determine a 2-D direction, and another perpendicularly-oriented Hall element must be added to detect the full 3-D components of the magnetic field vector.

 Solid state

 Because Hall sensor ICs are solid-state devices, they are not prone to mechanical wear.
 Thus, they can operate at much higher speeds than mechanical sensors, and their lifespan is not limited by mechanical failure (unlike potentiometers, electromechanical reed switches, relays, or other mechanical switches and sensors).
 However, Hall sensors can be prone to thermal drift due to changes in environmental conditions and to time drift over the lifetime of the sensor.

-Hall effect devices (when appropriately packaged) are immune to dust, dirt, mud, and water.
-These characteristics make Hall effect devices better for position sensing than alternative means such as optical and electromechanical sensing.
+Hall-effect devices (when appropriately packaged) are immune to dust, dirt, mud, and water.
+These characteristics make Hall-effect devices better for position sensing than alternative means such as optical and electromechanical sensing.